itsamishra/IMDB-Rating-Analysis/README.md

 - Uses data to get raw score and "true" score (i.e. raw score, but with no 1/10's or 10/10's considered)
 - Compare "true" score to weighed score calculated by IMDB
 - Create model of preduct IMDB weighed score from raw/true score?? (idea)

+# "Insights"
+- As total # of votes increases, mean difference in (trueScore)-(weighedScore) decreases, as one might expect